 How to manage multiple projects at once (and meet deadlines)

 1. Organize all your projects in one place

 Lack of visibility across all projects is probably the most common problem IT companies experience.
 How are you supposed to know what’s happening in each project when juggling several Excel spreadsheets?

 The solution to this is to keep everything in one place.

 Find one solution where you can plan and manage all the projects and people allocated to them.

 You’ll be able to quickly see everything in progress and check the status of each project.

-If you combine it with financial insights like we did in Primetric, you can also check how much of your budget the project has burned so far and compare your estimations with reality based on tracked working hours.
+If you combine it with financial insights like we did in Primetric, you can also perform project financial analysis and check how much of your budget the project has burned so far, as well as compare your estimations with reality based on tracked working hours.